evuraan/Swipe/README.md

 <p>https://evuraan.info/Swipe/

 ## Features
-Swipe uses a novel yet simple corelation mechanism to determine directional intent from event coordinates.
+Swipe uses a novel yet simple correlation mechanism to determine directional intent from event coordinates.
 - Easy Installation - download (or git clone) and run.
 - No dependency on Python or Ruby
 - Supports Config files